-The Bloomberg Philanthropies City Data Alliance works with mayors and cities across the Americas to provide executive education and coaching on how to leverage data to strengthen local government operations, innovate public services, and produce better outcomes for residents including improving access to health care, reimagining waste management systems, expanding affordable housing, or combatting homelessness.
+The Bloomberg Philanthropies City Data Alliance works with mayors and their municipalities across North, Central, and South America to provide executive education and coaching on how to elevate data and artificial intelligence to strengthen local government operations, innovate public services, and produce better outcomes for residents including improving access to health care, reimagining waste management systems, expanding affordable housing, or combatting homelessness.

-Over the past decade, local leaders have made incredible progress toward improving residents’ lives by using data to make decisions, shape policy, understand challenges, design and pursue solutions, and evaluate progress.
+Over the past decade, Bloomberg Philanthropies has worked with local leaders to make strong progress toward improving residents’ lives by using data to make decisions, shape policy, understand challenges, design and pursue solutions, and evaluate progress.

-Now, city leaders are exceptionally well positioned to take their data expertise to the next level to advance equity, to better engage, inform, and inspire residents, and to think outside of the box to solve tough problems.
+Now, city leaders are positioned to take their data expertise and capabilities to the next level to better engage, inform, and inspire residents; to improve outcomes for communities; and to solve problems creatively and effectively.

 What is the Opportunity?

-• Become ever more confident consumers and users of data to understand progress and challenges;
+• Become proficient consumers and users of data to pinpoint problems, measure progress, and identify solutions;

-• Leverage data to enhance equity, performance, and other key goals through foundational city processes like HR, procurement, and budgeting;
+• Leverage data to enhance service delivery, performance, and other city goals through the creation of foundational organizational processes like human resources, procurement, and budgeting; and

-• Engage residents around data that matters in their lives; and
+• Engage impacted residents in program and policy design.

 The suite of supports provided to cities in the City Data Alliance helps mayors and their senior teams: